Estimated reading time: 12 minutes

 The definition of euthanized is the act of humanely putting an animal to death or allowing it to die as by withholding extreme medical measures.

-Euthanasia in Greek means “A Good Death“.
+Euthanasia in Greek means “A Good Death.”

-Keep in mind costs to euthanize a dog may vary depending on what your veterinarian charges, but ours said it is a standard price for most.
+Please remember that costs to euthanize a dog may vary depending on what your veterinarian charges, but ours said it is a standard price for most.

-- We could pay around $100 for a sedative for the pet which would give us time to spend with our pet, say our good-byes and whatever else we need to do to make the process a bit lighter on the heart.
+- We could pay around $100 for a sedative for the pet.
+Doing so would give us time to spend with our pet, say our goodbyes, and do whatever else we need to do to make the process a bit lighter on the heart.

 Coping With The Loss Of A Dog

-I don’t think there is anything that can prepare me for that moment except for knowing he’s in a better place.
+I don’t think anything can prepare me for that moment except knowing that he’s in a better place.

 If you know someone whose dog passed away and wonder, what do I say?

 I did a bit of research after she gave me some information.

-You can have your pet cremated either with other pets and have his/her remains returned to you or have your pet cremated alone and the ashes returned.
+You can have your pet cremated with other pets and have his/her remains returned to you or have your pet cremated alone and the ashes returned.

 It’s not uncommon to see pet owners set up a dog grave so the memory of their pet lives on.

-It was opened in 1987 after a family decided to give their pets a place to rest and today 22 years later they have revolutionized the aftercare industry for pets in Canada.
+It was opened in 1987 after a family decided to give their pets a place to rest, and today 22 years later, they have revolutionized the aftercare industry for pets in Canada.

 They adhere to the International Association of Pet Cemeteries and Crematories IAPCC.